EcologyR/mappestRisk/README.md

-The goal of mappestRisk package is to facilitate the transition from development data of pests obtained in lab-controlled conditions to understandable forecasts assessing risk of pest occurrence in a certain region.
+The goal of mappestRisk package is to facilitate the transition from development data of pests obtained in lab-controlled conditions to understandable forecasts assessing risk of pest occurrence in a given region.

-For that purpose, mappestRisk is built upon previous efforts such as `devRate` (Rebaudo, Struelens, and Dangles 2018), `rTPC` and `nls.multstart` packages (Padfield, O’Sullivan, and Pawar 2021) and a methodology for predicting climatic suitability based on approximating the fundamental thermal niche as estimated by mechanistic, process-based approaches inspired by a more complex index of suitability in Taylor et al. (2019) .
-Therefore, mappestRisk has three different modules: *(1) model fitting & selection* using a set of the most used equations describing developmental responses to temperature under `nls.multstart` (Padfield and Matheson 2020) and `nlme` (Pinheiro, Bates 2022) frameworks with visualization of model fitting to help model selection by the user; (2) *thermal traits extraction:* including selection of the suitability threshold guiding the forecast (i.e. obtaining the temperatures at which estimated performance lies upon a performance higher threshold percentage); and (3) *climatic data extraction & visualization* with either exportable rasters or interactive maps with `leaflet` (Cheng, Karambelkar, and Xie 2022).
+For that purpose, mappestRisk is built upon previous efforts such as `devRate` (Rebaudo, Struelens, and Dangles 2018), `rTPC` and `nls.multstart` packages (Padfield, O’Sullivan, and Pawar 2021) and a methodology for predicting climatic suitability based on fundamental thermal niche as estimated by mechanistic, process-based approaches suggested in Taylor et al. (2019) .
+Therefore, mappestRisk has three different modules: *(1) model fitting & selection* using a set of the most widely used equations describing developmental responses to temperature under the `nls.multstart` (Padfield and Matheson 2020) and `nlme` (Pinheiro, Bates 2022) frameworks, with visualization of model fitting to help model selection by the user; (2) *thermal traits extraction:* including selection of the suitability threshold guiding the forecast (i.e. obtaining the temperatures at which estimated performance lies upon a performance higher threshold percentage); and (3) *climatic data extraction & visualization* with either exportable rasters or interactive maps with `leaflet` (Cheng, Karambelkar, and Xie 2022).

 ## Installation